 1. [EGT] is interpreted as the outlet level for the water being withdrawn

-2. [A2GT] must be set to zero (no reverse flow equation is used)
+2. [A2GT] is set to zero (no reverse flow equation is used)

-3. [G2GT] is interpreted as the elevation used to compute the head on the outlet valve - whenever [A2GT] is set to zero and [G2GT] is non-zero, [G2GT] will be used to compute the head difference between the water level and the outlet rather than [EGT], but [EGT] will still determine the location of the withdrawal.
+3. [G2GT] is interpreted as the elevation used to compute the head on the outlet valve: whenever [A2GT] is set to zero and [G2GT] is non-zero, [G2GT] will be used to compute the head difference between the water level and the outlet rather than [EGT], but [EGT] will still determine the location of the withdrawal.

-In some reservoirs, an outlet valve is connected to the reservoir and a head-discharge relationship is used based on the gate opening or number of turns of the gate.
+In some reservoirs, an outlet valve is connected to the reservoir, and a head-discharge relationship is used based on the gate opening or number of turns of the gate.
 In this case, the outlet level is usually at a different elevation than the withdrawal elevation.
 The gate formulation can still be used if there is no reverse flow through the needle valve.

 Setting the gate location [LATGTC] to DOWN specifies that the gate is located at the downstream end of the segment.
 In this case the water surface elevations are computed based on the right hand side of segment IUGT.
 This water surface elevation is estimated based on the slope of the water surface at IUGT and IUGT-1.
-Also, momentum from the outflow is preserved as in a downstream structure withdrawal.
+Also, momentum from the outflow is preserved, as in a downstream structure withdrawal.
 If [LATGTC] is set to LAT, it is assumed that the outflow is treated as a lateral withdrawal at the segment center elevation.
-In both cases selective withdrawal is used in the computations.
+In both cases, selective withdrawal is used in the computations.

 Figure 11 and Figure 12 show the layout of gates set as a downstream [DOWN] and a lateral [LAT] withdrawal from the upstream segment, respectively.